transmitly/transmitly/README.md

 }
 ```

-That's it.
-But what did we do?
+That's it!
+You're sending emails like a champ.
+But you might think that seems like a lot of work compared to a simple IEmail Client.
+Let's break down what we gained by using Transmitly.
+ * Vendor agnostic - We can change channel providers with a simple configuration change
+   * That means when we want to try out Twilio, it's a single change in a single location. :relaxed:
  * Externalized delivery configuration - The details of our (Email) communications are not cluttering up our code base.
    * The added benefit is, in the future, we can change it to SendGrid, MailChimp, Infobip or the many other available providers.
  * Externalized message composition - The details of how an email or sms is generated are not scattered throughout your codebase.
    * In the future we may want to send an SMS and/or push notifications.
 We can now control that in a single location.
  * We can now use a single service/client for all of our communication needs
    * No more cluttering up your service constructors with IEmailClient, ISmsClient, etc.
    * This also cleans up having if/else statement littered to manage our user's communication preferences

 ### Changing Channel Providers
-Normally, changing from SMTP with MailKit can be somewhat of an undertaking.
-With Transmitly it's as easy as adding a your prefered channel provider and configuring.
-Your channel configuration stays the same.
-Your domain code stays the same.
-And things work as you expect.
+Want to try out a new service to send out your emails?
+Twilio?
+Infobip?
+With Transmitly it's as easy as adding a your prefered channel provider and a few lines of configuration.
+In the example below, we'll try out SendGrid.

 For the next example we'll start using SendGrid to send our emails.
 ```shell